The best dehumidifiers in 2024

 Throws out a lot of heat

-The Amazon Basics 35-Pint dehumidifier may have a basic spec, but it does a grand in removing humidity levels fast.
-In our tests, we were particularly impressed by its quality performance in mid-large sized rooms, with high levels of damp.
+The Amazon Basics 35-Pint dehumidifier may have a basic spec, but I was impressed by its grand job in removing humidity levels fast.
+In tests, I was particularly impressed by its quality performance in mid-large sized rooms, with high levels of damp.

 Despite having a 35-pint capacity, it is quite large and heavy to lift.
 Luckily, the unit is mounted on casters, which makes it easy to move around on the floor.
 Its six-liter bucket also slides out easily from the front of the unit and includes a handle to make it easy to empty.